Elementary Heartwarming Lessons About Holidays and Traditions from Around the World

 In this short story, a Muslim family celebrates the festival of Girgian during the month of Ramadan.
-Noor and her brothers are excited to make their special candy, decorate the treat bags, and dress in their traditional clothes.
-Over the course of the celebration, Noor learns that the true meaning of Ramadan is about spending time with family and sharing with those less fortunate.
+Noor learns that the true meaning of Ramadan is about spending time with family and sharing with those less fortunate.

 In this short story, a young girl, Atara, and her mother are celebrating the Jewish holiday of Hanukkah during World War II.
-It is the first year Atara has been given the responsibility of lighting the menorah, but the holiday is bittersweet, as her father is away fighting the Nazis for England.
-When Atara loses the special shamash candle, her neighbor Sara shares a candle from her Christmas tree and Atara learns that hard times can be easier with help from friends.
+The holiday is bittersweet, as her father is away fighting the Nazis for England.
+When Atara loses the special shamash candle, her neighbor shares a candle from her Christmas tree and Atara learns that hard times can be easier with help from friends.

 After reading, have students make text-to-self connections.
 Ask Discussion Question 1, “In the story, Atara and her mother are celebrating Hanukkah by lighting the candles of the menorah, giving gifts, and saying blessings.
 Do you have a favorite holiday?
 What is it?
 How do you celebrate?”
 Encourage students to share important details about their special traditions.

 In this informational text, the author explains why Hanukkah celebrations seem to fall on different days each year.
-The Jewish calendar is based on a lunar year, which means that it does not align exactly with the 365-day solar calendar students use in school.
 Even though the timing of Hanukkah changes each year, the holiday is always an opportunity to celebrate the miracles that helped keep the Jewish people alive.

 In this short story, Pasha prepares to celebrate his first Yom Kippur.
-His grandfather, Dedushka, explains that before the holiday begins, Pasha must apologize to those he has wronged and forgive those who apologize to him.
-By the end of the story, Pasha learns the value of forgiveness and feels truly ready to celebrate Yom Kippur.
+His grandfather, Dedushka, explains that Pasha must apologize to those he has wronged and forgive those who apologize to him before the holiday begins.
+By the end of the story, Pasha learns the value of forgiveness.

 As students read, have them follow the annotation task, which asks them to take notes on Pasha’s relationship with his grandpa.
 The conversations Pasha and Dedushka have reveal the true meaning of Yom Kippur.
 Students could then use their notes to discuss why it is important for people to ask forgiveness from others before they begin celebrating the holiday.

-In this informational text, the author discusses the traditions of Three Kings’ Day in Spain, where people commemorate the biblical story of the Magi’s visit to Baby Jesus.
+In this informational text, the author discusses the traditions of Three Kings’ Day in Spain, where people commemorate the biblical story of the Magi’s visit to newborn Jesus.
 Cities and towns across the country celebrate with a parade and fancy dinners.
-Children even get to write letters to the Three Kings to ask for special gifts!

 This text provides a great opportunity to get students talking about global cultures and traditions.
-Use the first Discussion Question, “Why do you think it’s important to learn about holidays celebrated in other parts of the world?” to have students share their opinions and make connections between the holidays they’ve learned about.
+Ask students the first Discussion Question, “Why do you think it’s important to learn about holidays celebrated in other parts of the world?”
+Have students share their opinions and make connections between the holidays they’ve learned about.